 If prior to the end of the Option Period, the Holder shall undergo a Normal Termination, the Option shall expire on the earlier of the last day of the Option Period or the date that is ninety days after the date of such Normal Termination.
-In such event, the Option shall remain exercisable by the Holder until its expiration, only to the extent the Option was exercisable at the time of such Normal Termination.
-If the Holder dies prior to the end of the Option Period and while still in the employ or service of the Company or within thirty days of Normal Termination or such Holder becomes Disabled, the Option shall expire on the earlier of the last day of the Option Period or the date that is one year after the date of death or Disability of the Holder.
+In such event, the Option shall remain exercisable by the Holder until its expiration, only to the extent the Option was exercisable at the time of such Normal Termination or such Holder becomes Disabled, the Option shall expire on the earlier of the last day of the Company or within thirty days of Normal Termination or such Holder becomes Disabled, the Option shall expire on the earlier of the last day of the Option Period or the date that is one year after the date of death or Disability of the Holder.
 In the event of death, the Option shall remain exercisable by the person or persons to whom the Holder's rights under the Option pass by will or the applicable laws of descent and distribution until its expiration, only to the extent the Option was exercisable by the Holder at the time of death.
-If the Holder ceases employment or service with the Company for reasons other than Normal Termination, death or Disability, the Option shall expire immediately upon such cessation of employment or service.
+If the Holder ceases employment or service.
 Other Terms and Conditions.
 Each Option granted under the Plan shall be evidenced by an Award Agreement, which shall contain such provisions as may be determined by the Committee and, except as may be specifically stated otherwise in such Award Agreement, which shall be subject to the following terms and conditions: